raos-projects/wordle-analysis/README.md

 with fewer guesses, whereas high skill scores demonstrate a surprisingly weak association with solving efficiency.

+Limitations of this work include non-random sampling of Wordle games from a single friend group.
+Only a minority of games had complete skill, luck, and guess scores, which invites selection bias.
+Clustering of skill scores between 80 and 99 in our dataset reduces the ability to make inferences about the contribution of low skill scores to the number of guesses needed to solve Wordle.
+However, the

 The implications of this study reach beyond mere curiosity, offering insights into the nature of problem-solving under uncertainty.
 In games like Wordle, where initial conditions and guesswork can significantly